samitmohan/Neural-Network/notes.md

 Softmax : Computes probabilities of each class : sum upto 1.

 ## Cross Entropy

 "cross-entropy" is a commonly used loss function in machine learning and deep learning, particularly for classification tasks.
 It measures the dissimilarity or "distance" between the predicted probabilities (or scores) and the true labels of the data

+### Learnings from Neural Network + Deep Learning chapter from Data Science for Python

+---